getfretless/firstjs-private/docs/06a-String-Concatenation.md

 console.log(full_name);
 ```

 Notice that `' '` is a perfectly valid string, containing just a space.
-For that matter, `''` is a perfect valid, albeit empty, string.
+For that matter, `''` is a perfectly valid, albeit empty, string.